 How Seniors Can Take Precautions During Hot Days

-The rising temperatures of summer brings an increased risk of heat exhaustion and stroke.
-Seniors and the elderly are at a particularly high risk.
+The rising summer temperatures increase the risk of heat exhaustion and stroke.
+Seniors and the elderly are at particularly high risk.
 A recent University of Chicago Medical Centre study found that 40% of heat-related fatalities in the U.S. were among people over 65.
 Elderly heat stroke is a real problem.

 As we age it can become more difficult to notice changes in our body temperature.